intellipharm-pty-ltd/angular-cakephp/README.md

 angular.module('AngularCakePHP')
     // required - the base url to the api .value('AngularCakePHPApiUrl', 'http://example.com/api')
+        // optional (defaults to true) - sets the default timestamps config of all models.
+Can be overidden on each model .value('AngularCakePHPTimestamps', true)
     // optional - will run if no model api_endpoint is explicitly set
     // takes a function that should return the api_endpoint .value('AngularCakePHPApiEndpointTransformer', function(value) {